plank/contentable/README.md

 ⚠️ This package is currently in development and is not ready for production use. ⚠️

-Contentable is an opinionated way of representing content within your application.
-Its goal is to provide, flexibiliy, structure and consistency to your content, so you can leverage it to the fullest.

 ## Table of Contents

 - [Installation](#installation)